dddsw/PocketDDD/README.md

 # PocketDDD

 # Running terraform locally
-Ensure both terraform and the Azure CLI are installed
+Ensure the Azure, GitHub, and terraform CLIs are installed
 ```
+brew install azure-cli
+bre install gh
 brew install terraform
-brew install azure-cli
 ```

-Login to Azure
+Login to Azure and GitHub
 ```
 az login
+gh auth login
 ```

 From the `terraform` directory run init, plan, then apply if happy with the changes.